arrayfire/arrayfire/docs/pages/using_on_windows.md

 # Using ArrayFire with CMake

-ArrayFire ships with a series of CMake scripts to make finding and using our library easy.
+ArrayFire ships with a series of CMake scripts to make finding and using the library easy.

-First create a file called `CMakeLists.txt` in your project directory:
+First, create a file called `CMakeLists.txt` in your project directory:

     cd your-project-directory
     touch CMakeLists.txt